Australia–Philippines relations: Development cooperation

-Official Development Assistance (ODA)
+Official Development Assistance

 In 2013, Australia was the single largest source of Official Development Assistance (ODA) for the Philippines according to National Economic Development Authority (NEDA) statistics.
 The Australian Government provided A$170.1 million or approximately PHP6.8 billion in official development assistance (ODA) expected for the 2013-14 financial year.

 In 2014–15, the Australian Government provided an estimated PHP5.7 billion (A$143 million) in official development assistance to the Philippines.

 The total Australian Official Development Assistance (ODA) to the Philippines is estimated to be at A$81.9 million in 2016–17.

 Australia focuses on providing technical assistance and capacity-building measures to the Philippines.
 Australian ODA has three objectives on how it can help the Philippines in terms of aid.
 First, Australia is strengthening the base for economic progress in the Philippines.
 Investing on education has enabled Australia to help the Philippines in producing a well-educated workforce.
 Second, Australia is able to build stronger, transparent and accountable government institutions.
 Australia is a strong proponent of improving the quality of public service in the Philippines.
 Australia is a constant supporter of the Philippine Government as it embraces governance with accountability and transparency.
 Lastly, Australia is an advocate of peace and stability.
 Much of this is focused on Mindanao as Australia supports the ongoing peace talks there.
 Australian investment on peace and stability are specific, flexible and tried and tested.